h0uter/old-portfolio/index.md

 ### Quadrotor motion planning

-We implemented several path planning algorithms to steer a drone through an obstacle course.
-I mainly worked on the drone controller.
+We built a simulation from scratch and implemented several path planning algorithms to find a path through an obstacle course.
+Then we simulated a quadrotor drone to execute this trajectory.

 [PDM Project](https://github.com/h0uter/PDM-project)
 ![PDM Preview](img/PDM_preview.gif)